-The ten kilometre Coromandel Coastal Walkway is graded an 'easy walking' track by Dept of Conservation and takes approximately four hours to complete.
+The ten kilometre Coromandel Coastal Walkway suits hikers with a moderate level of fitness and takes approximately four hours to complete.
 The route travels along a well formed bridle path once used by generations from days gone-by.
 Inaccessible by vehicles, this walk is the only way to link east with west, around the tip of the Northern Coromandel Peninsula.
 The surface and terrain of the Walkway are such that both young and old alike can enjoy our hidden gem.

 Travelling with Coromandel Discovery allows you to access a remote part of the country where many rental vehicles are forbidden.
 Enjoy our interactive and personable commentary which includes a tapestry of maori legends, colonial history, local gossip and ecological restoration.
 Visit isolated villages as we traverse the Coromandel and Moehau Ranges with outstanding sea views along the way.
 The photo opportunities are endless.

 Your self-guided, Coastal Walkway hike begins from Stony Bay around 11.15 a.m., with a gradual climb through pristine native bush with glimpses of the remote and rugged coastline.
 Pause for lunch, soak up the scenery and birdsong before you conquer the steeper section in and out of Poley Bay.
 Wind your way through an impressive sheep and beef farm with spectacular views to Sugarloaf, Great Barrier Island and Beyond.